 Given that neither philosophy nor its would-be inheritor artificial intelligence has solved the problem of operationally and mechanically distinguishing the intentional from the accidental, I propose that we design our responsive systems to not make any semantic model of the user's intent.
 (By semantic model, I mean a rule-based logical and formal system that is populated using the grammar and syntax and the lexicon of an ordinary language.)
 In fact, I propose the heuristic that the software make no semantic model whatsoever of any "high-level" user state.
-This means that the computational part of the responsive system should not attempt to model human experience in terms of cognition, or social experience in terms of information, as is often done in the engineering of social experience in terms of information, as is often done in the dyadic paradigm of turn-taking "communication" omits most of the concurrent density of a live, performative event.
-For this reason I characterize TGarden as a responsive environment in which all material patterns co-structure each other concurrently.
+This means that the computational part of the responsive system should not attempt to model human experience in terms of cognition, or social experience in terms of information, as is often done in the engineering of socalled interactive systems.
+An interactive system predicated on the dyadic paradigm of turn-taking "communication" omits most of the concurrent density of a live, performative event.
+For this reason, I would prefer to make responsive environments in which material patterns co-structure each other concurrently.

 But it gets worse.
 An attempt to model the user with so much semantic, psychologistic, or cognitive elaboration is an instance of what one could call a "correspondence error": claiming that a system of representation corresponds to or is deterministically coupled to some objective entity "in the real world" -- phenomenon vs. "entity."
 After all, a violin does nothing like what artificial intelligence experts would like to build.
-As you draw a bow across the violin or blow into the clarinet, the instrument does not "decide" or "infer" your degree of virtuosity and change some part of its structure to write a datum labeling you as "novice / amateur / virtuoso," or "happy / neutral / sad."
+As you draw a bow across the violin or blow into the clarinet, the instrument does not "decide" or "infer" your degree of virtuosity and change some part of its structure to write a datum labelling you as "novice / amateur / virtuoso," or "happy / neutral / sad."
 The wood of that violin vibrates according to the same physics whether you are a beginning student or a concert virtuoso.
 And should you draw the bow in the same physical manner as Anne-Sophie Mutter for some lucky duration, you and the instrument would produce the same sound as Mutter would (though it likely would not be the same music).
 Beginner's luck, they call it.
-(Indeed, this is how a human performer develops virtuosity in a TGarden, by playing through computationally augmented physics.)
-Even if one uses such models without believing in a correspondence, one reifies entities that progressively bog down or schematize expression as they accumulate transcendental status.
+Indeed, this is how a human performer would develop facility in a sufficiently dense responsive environment, by playing through computationally augmented physics, and sedimenting habits into his or her own somatic practice; musicians call it "finger memory."
+Even if one were to use some cognitive model without necessarily believing in a correspondence, one would be reifying entities that progressively schematize and inhibit expression as they accumulate normative or even grammatical power.

-In the TGarden, we set ourselves the challenge of creating physicalistic systems16 that provide enough richness and depth of response to always make experientially distinguishable and potentially interesting responses to the player's action and movement, no matter what the player does.
+The technical research of the Topological Media Lab addressed the challenge of creating quasi-physical systems[26] that provide enough richness and depth of response to always make experientially distinguishable and potentially interesting responses to the player's action and movement, no matter what the player does.
 No matter how you drag that bow across the strings, the violin will sound.
-It is up to the player to make "strokes" and create gestures, to develop facility through continued practice and to inscribe or ascribe meaning by inscribing media.
+It may not sound pretty but it will sound.
+It is up to the player to make "strokes" and create gestures, to develop facility through continued practice and to inscribe or ascribe meaning by modulating the quasiphysics.